ros2/design/contribute.md

       This is a multi-line abstract about this article.
 It should give a good overview about the contents of this article, the reason for writing it, and what the article delivers.
 The abstract is put in the "front-matter" of the document (YAML between the initial `---`'s) so that it can easily be reused else where in the site.
     ---

+    * This will become a table of contents (this text will be scraped).
+This is required by Maruku (our markdown engine).
+    {:toc}

     # {{ page.title }}

     ## Abstract